michal-krzyzowski/bak/README.md

 **Output**

-- current date and time are added to the backup filename, the comment optionally as well
+- current date and time are added to the backup filename, optionally, the comment as well
 - backup filename is displayed upon completion

    `filename.bak_[DATE_AND_TIME]`